Skip to content

 Phil and Chris start a young family, Pip being born in 1973, followed by Anna, Hamish, Sam and Caroline.

-Sauvignon Blanc is found ...
+Sauvignon Blanc is produced ...

-A sauvignon blanc clone sourced from the government’s Te Kauwahata Viticultural Research Station Ruakura looked promising.
+A Sauvignon Blanc clone sourced from the government’s Te Kauwahata Viticultural Research Station Ruakura looked promising.

 A lab sample made in the 1970s had exciting aromas and flavours, but the vines were seriously infected with leaf roll virus.

-The objections ranged from moral issues to the local forestry interests losing right to use 245T sprays for desiccation prior to planting, local farmers, noise and spray over an 18 month process.
+forestry interests losing the right to use 245T sprays for desiccation prior to

 1978